DryBuild/marvelous-potato-90e42/content/pages/index.md

       the drying process to ensure the pass of a pre-line moisture inspection.
-      By getting our units in early and starting the moister removal from the framing and flooring we can provide an accurate timeline for your inspection and gaurentee a pass.
+      By getting our units in early and starting the moister removal from the framing and flooring we can provide an accurate timeline for your inspection and gaurentee a pass.Plastering and painting in winter is never as fast as summer but by leaving our units on site for the post line stage of the build you can decrease wait time between coats and get the job done faster now.
     actions:
       - label: Learn More
         url: /features